Great Places to Kayak in New South Wales

-You may like the adventure of whitewater padding or the simply pleasure of a tranquil forest.
+You may like the adventure of whitewater padding or the simple pleasure of a tranquil forest.
 We are spoilt for places to paddle.
-This is only a few small ideas and of course there are 100’s more.
+This is only a few small ideas and of course there are hundreds more.

 The tranquility of the scenery surrounding the amazing area of Kangaroo valley is a must for any kayaker.
 Located just 2 hours south of Sydney in the Southern Highlands of NSW.

-Kayak on the Kangaroo River which starts as a little stream and emerges into lush pastures, surrounded by crystal water, rainforest and panoramic views.
+Kayak on the Kangaroo River which starts as a little stream and emerges into lush pastures, surrounded by crystal water, rain-forest and panoramic views.
 A really popular paddle starts at the historic suspension bridge where you kayak downstream through several rapids enjoying the amazing scenery.
-This takes about 2 hours to cover the 5km paddle and is perfect for beginners to more experienced paddlers.
+This takes about 2 hours to cover the five kilometre paddle and is perfect for beginners to more experienced paddlers.

 If you are into some more relaxed paddling than you will love Lake Burley Griffin, which is in the centre of Canberra and is a popular kayaking destination.

 This has a 40 kilometre shoreline so there are plenty of spots to anchor and explore.
 With two islands on the lake being Springbank Island which is in the West Basin and Aspen Island in the Central Basin you can jump off and explore these islands.